trevorstam/seattle-javascript-401d27/07-vanilla-http-server/lab/README.md

 ### Feature tasks
 Build a HTTP server.
 Test the routes with Cowsay API

+### Test
+Add routes into Postman.
+Type in content in JSON format, then send the request(get or post) and check output

 ### Modules
 URL Parser, Body Parser, Server